aws-samples/copy-encrypted-ami/README.md

     -r,               Destination region for copied AMI.
     -n,               Enable ENA support on new AMI.
 (Optional) -t,               Copy Tags.
 (Optional)
-    -k,               Specific KMS Key ID for snapshot re-encryption in target AWS account.
+    -k,               Specific AWS KMS Key ID for snapshot re-encryption in target AWS account.
 (Optional) -h,               Show this message.
 ```
-By default, the currently specified region for the source and destination AWS CLI profile will be used, and the default Amazon-managed KMS Key for EBS
+By default, the currently specified region for the source and destination AWS CLI profile will be used, and the default Amazon-managed AWS KMS Key for Amazon EBS.

 ## Setting up the profiles